Handle voicemails in 8x8 Contact Center for Zendesk

 When you accept voicemail interactions, the screen pop and call log events are similar to those of phone interactions.

-When a voicemail is offered, the Phone tab blinks red.
+When a voicemail is offered, the call panel displays, indicating an incoming interaction.
 If the voicemail is from an existing customer, the record pops allowing you to preview the customer details.

 To accept a voicemail: